D-optimal Designs with Ordered Categorical Data

-Similar to the cases of generalized linear models, the information matrix under cumulative link models depends on unknown parameters.
-In the literature, different approaches have been proposed to solve the dependence of optimal designs on unknown parameters, including local optimality \citep{chernoff1953}, Bayesian approach \citep{chaloner1995}, maximin approach \citep{pronzato1988, imhof2001}, and sequential procedure \citep{ford1989}.
+As with generalized linear models, the information matrix under cumulative link models depends on unknown parameters.
+Different approaches have been proposed to solve the dependence of optimal designs on unknown parameters, including local optimality (\cite{chernoff1953}), Bayesian approach (\cite{chaloner1995}), a maximin approach (Pronzato and Walter (1988); Imhof (2001)), and a sequential procedure (\cite{ford1989}).
 As pointed out by \cite{ford1992}, locally optimal designs are not only important when good initial parameters are available from previous experiments, but can also be a benchmark for designs chosen to satisfy experimental constraints.
-In this paper, we mainly focus on locally optimal designs.
-For situations where local values of the parameters are difficult to obtain but the experimenter has an idea of the range of parameters with or without a prior distribution, we recommend EW optimal designs, where the Fisher information matrix is replaced by its expected values \citep{atkinson2007,ymm2013}.
-We compare Bayesian D-optimal designs \citep{chaloner1995} with EW D-optimal designs for ordinal data.
-As a surrogate for Bayesian designs, EW design is much easier to find and retains high efficiency with respect to Bayesian criterion (Section~6).
+We mainly focus on locally optimal designs.
+For situations where local values of the parameters are difficult to obtain, but the experimenter has an idea of the range of parameters with or without a prior distribution, we recommend EW optimal designs, where the Fisher information matrix is replaced by its expected values (\cite{atkinson2007,ymm2013}).
+We compare Bayesian D-optimal designs (\cite{chaloner1995}) with EW D-optimal designs for ordinal data.
+As a surrogate for Bayesian designs, an EW design is much easier to find and retains high efficiency with respect to Bayesian criterion (Section~6).

-Among various optimal design criteria, D-optimality, which maximizes the determinant of Fisher information matrix, is the most frequently used one \citep{atkinson1999} and often performs well according to other criteria \citep{atkinson2007}.
-In this paper, we study D-optimal designs.
+Among various optimal design criteria, D-optimality, which maximizes the determinant of Fisher information matrix, is the most frequently used (\cite{atkinson1999}) and often performs well according to other criteria (\cite{atkinson2007}).
+We study D-optimal designs.